Overview

 The day, week, and month calendar views are created using separate React calendar components.
 The app uses the DayPilot Lite open-source scheduling library.

-• The view are switched by hiding/showing the individual components.
+The views are switched by hiding and showing the individual components.

-• Separate components let you customize each view invidually.
+Separate components let you customize each view individually.

 This tutorial assumes that you are already familiar with using the React Calendar from DayPilot in your application.
 For an introduction, please see the React Weekly Calendar (Open-Source) tutorial.